SmileyMan/Qidi-X-Smart-3-Klipper-Config/README.md

 lrwxrwxrwx  1 mks mks   22 Nov 15 15:36 logs -> /home/mks/klipper_logs
 ```

-# I have installed KAMP from the command line
+## I have installed KAMP from the command line

-# I have installed Mainsail using KIAUH (Not got webcam working in Mainsail yet)
+## I have installed Mainsail using KIAUH (I have not got the webcam working in Mainsail yet)

-# I have updated Fluidd using KIAUH (No issues found)
+## I have updated Fluidd using KIAUH (No issues found)